LRitzdorf/eele467-final-project/boot/README.md

 - Obtain or create a device tree, kernel, and root filesystem
 - Construct a bootable system image from the above elements
 - Boot the system and configure it for proper automatic startup

+## Further Tips

+> [!TIP]
+> The SD card image generated in the [SD Card Imaging section](#sd-card-imaging) isn't particularly special.
+> If its contents need to be edited, it is possible to mount the appropriate partition and add/remove/replace files as desired, rather than regenerating and flashing the entire image.

+> [!NOTE]
+> Note that viewing the flashed SD card in Windows will show only partition 2, which is FAT32 formatted.
+> Windows cannot read partition 1 (raw/unformatted) or partition 3 (ext4 formatted).

+> [!TIP]
+> In the [First Boot Setup section](#first-boot-setup), we configured U-Boot to boot from an existing TFTP server if available, or from the SD card as a fallback.
+> However, it can also be configured to boot only from SD card.
+> This will skip the `ping` command used to check if a computer is connected, meaning a faster startup.
+>
+> To accomplish this, simply change the `bootcmd` variable in the U-Boot shell:
+> ```sh
+> > setenv bootcmd 'run distro_bootcmd'
+> > saveenv
+> ```

+> [!TIP]
+> In the [Image Creation section](#image-creation), we packaged the contents of our NFS network share into the SD card image, using them as an embedded root filesystem.
+> Actually, there is nothing special about this "rootfs" — we could have substituted any other suitable system image, such as a different version of [Ubuntu Base](https://wiki.ubuntu.com/Base) (releases available [here](https://cdimage.ubuntu.com/ubuntu-base/releases)), or even [Arch Linux ARM](https://archlinuxarm.org).